sophieclayton/OEAS805_envdatasci/homework/HW3_regression.md

 ## Part 1 (20 points): EDA
 Before you apply your model, assess the level of overlap between the range of environmental conditions represented in the JMA and BGC Argo data sets.

 * Compare the geographical extent, depth range, water masses, seasonal coverage and any other factors that you think could be pertinent between the two data sets.
 * Describe similarities and highlight differences.

 ## Part 2 (40 points): Model application and evaluation
-Apply your trained model to the BGC Argo data to estimate nitrate concentrations based on your input variables (e.g. temperature, salinity, etc…).
+Apply your nitrate model trained on the JMA dataset to the BGC Argo data to estimate nitrate concentrations based on your input variables (e.g. temperature, salinity, etc…).

 Compare the observed BGC Argo nitrate to the values predicted by your model.

-* Report the r2 score and RMSE (root mean squared error).
+* Report the r<sup>2</sup> score and RMSE (root mean squared error).
 * Does your model perform consistently well, or are there any noticeable outliers?
 If there are, identify those data points and suggest reasons why you think that your model performs less well for those points.

 ## Homework submission: